lulujordanna/data-structures/week04/README.md

 ## Solution in Steps

 ### 1. Planning the database.
-When initally planning my database, I thought of the heirachy of the data itself.
-While this is beneifical to understanding the structure of content, the structure for a relational database is better suited in multiple tables.
+When initially planning my database, I thought of the hierarchy of the data itself.
+While this is beneficial to understanding the structure of content, the structure for a relational database is better suited in multiple tables.

 ![Image of AA Data Hierarchy](https://github.com/lulujordanna/data-structures/blob/master/week04/files/aaHierarchy.jpg)